TRAINING / CERTIFICATION

 Morse Code Qualification

-To qualify, one must pass the Morse Code exam with 5 words per minute or greater for the entry level.
-This allows the use of all frequencies assigned to CW (Continues Wave).
-The American Radio Relay League has an excellent on-the-air CW practise with schedule here.
-As a NARC club member, we have 2 short wave (HF band) receivers which can be signed out for you to setup a HF receive station to study ARRL's code practise sessions.
+To qualify, you must pass the Morse Code exam with 5 words per minute or greater for the entry level.
+This allows the use of all frequencies assigned to CW (Continuous Wave).
+The American Radio Relay League has an excellent on-the-air CW practice with schedule here.
+As a NARC club member, we have 2 short wave (HF band) receivers which can be signed out for you to setup a HF receive station to study ARRL's code practice sessions.
 If you can't or don't want to setup a station, you can download the mp3 files for studying here.

 Here are some great links like this presentation then CW training here and CW Academy